Enquire Now

 Bespoke Details:

 Small touches make the weekend memorable.
-If she's a Harry Potter fan, use House-themed badges.
+If she's a Harry Potter fan, hand out House-themed badges for the girls.
 If she loves music, make a playlist for the journey or pre-drinks.
-Consider "Hen Survival Bags" with her favorite sweets, miniature cocktail bottles, or matching eye masks for a spa theme.
+Consider making up "Hen Survival Bags" with her favourite sweets, miniature cocktail bottles, matching eye masks, and painkillers for the morning after!

 Phase 5: Final MOH Pointers for Success

 1. Give Yourself Time: Last-minute planning is deceptively difficult.
-Start right away, even if the event is months away.
+Start the prep right away, even if the event is months away.

-2. Delegate!: Don’t do it all yourself.
-Ask the group for help with lifts, bringing paper cups, or organizing snacks.
+2. Delegate!
+Don’t do it all yourself.
+Ask the group for help with lifts, bringing paper cups, organizing snacks or anything else that can be easily delegated.

 3. Stay Organised: Keep all confirmation emails and contact numbers for venues and vendors in one safe place.